usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 }
 ```

 However, `{}` is also valid.
 To require a property in an object, use the `required` property.
-In this example, `required` is on the object that contains the field, not the field itself:
+As in this example, `required` is always on the object that contains the field, not the field itself:

 ```
 {